Breast Augmentation Mobile, AL

-The decision to have one’s breasts enlarged or enhanced is a personal one.
-Many women desire larger breasts so clothing fits better and their bodies are more proportional.
-Other women may wish to regain fullness and/or perkiness lost to pregnancies, breast feeding, or because of weight loss.
-Or maybe you have just always wanted larger breasts.
+The decision to have one’s breasts enhanced is a personal one.
+Many women desire larger breasts so clothing can fit better and their bodies can be more proportional.
+Other women may wish to regain fullness lost to pregnancies, breastfeeding, or because of weight loss.
+In numerous cases, women simply desire larger breasts.

-At your consultation with Dr. Proffitt you will be invited to watch a DVD on breast augmentation and view an extensive selection of before and after photos.
+At your consultation with Dr. Proffitt, you will be invited to watch a DVD on breast augmentation and view an extensive selection of breast augmentation before and after photos.
 Dr. Proffitt will also take a thorough medical history and discuss your desired result.

 View more plastic surgery photos

 There are four options as to the incision site for access in placing the implants.
 The inframammary and inferior periareolar incision are Dr. Proffitt’s preferred approaches.